probe-lab/hermes/README.md

    DataStream Configuration:

-   --data.stream.type value  Format where the traces will be submitted: logger, kinesis, or callback. (default: "logger") [$HERMES_DATA_STREAM_TYPE]
+   --aws.key.id value         Access key ID of the AWS account for the s3 bucket [$HERMES_AWS_ACCESS_KEY_ID] --aws.secret.key value     Secret key of the AWS account for the S3 bucket [$HERMES_AWS_SECRET_KEY] --data.stream.type value   Format where the traces will be submitted: logger, kinesis, or callback. (default: "logger") [$HERMES_DATA_STREAM_TYPE]
-   --kinesis.region value    The region of the AWS Kinesis Data Stream [$HERMES_KINESIS_REGION] --kinesis.stream value    The name of the AWS Kinesis Data Stream [$HERMES_KINESIS_DATA_STREAM]
+   --kinesis.region value     The region of the AWS Kinesis Data Stream [$HERMES_KINESIS_REGION] --kinesis.stream value     The name of the AWS Kinesis Data Stream [$HERMES_KINESIS_DATA_STREAM] --s3.bucket value          name of the S3 bucket that will be used as reference to submit the traces (default: "hermes") [$HERMES_S3_BUCKET]
+   --s3.byte.limit value      Soft upper limite of bytes for the S3 dumps (default: 10485760) [$HERMES_S3_BYTE_LIMIT] --s3.endpoint value        The endpoint of our custom S3 instance to override the AWS defaults [$HERMES_S3_CUSTOM_ENDPOINT]
+   --s3.flush.interval value  Minimum time interval at which the batched traces will be dump in S3 (default: 2s) [$HERMES_S3_FLUSH_INTERVAL]
+   --s3.flushers value        Number of flushers that will be spawned to dump traces into S3 (default: 2) [$HERMES_S3_FLUSHERS]
+   --s3.region value          The name of the region where the s3 bucket will be stored [$HERMES_S3_REGION]

    Logging Configuration: